Barron Trump: What we know about Donald Trump’s youngest son

 Two weeks later, on Tuesday 30 April, the judge ruled that he would allow Mr Trump to attend the graduation ceremony after all, declaring himself satisfied that the trial was running to schedule.

-The fifth full week of the trial is now under way, where the former president is charged with 34 counts of falsifying business records to conceal a $130,000 payment made to adult film star Stormy Daniels ahead of the 2016 presidential election in order to buy her silence about an alleged sexual encounter in July 2006.
+The fifth full week of the trial is now underway, where the former president is charged with 34 counts of falsifying business records to conceal a $130,000 payment made to adult film star Stormy Daniels ahead of the 2016 presidential election to buy her silence about an alleged sexual encounter in July 2006.
 The defendant denies the affair and has pleaded not guilty to the charges.

 After being dragged into his father’s trial over the graduation furore, Barron was then reported to be enrolled as a delegate-at-large to the Republican National Convention in Wisconsin in July representing the Sunshine State, only for his mother’s office to put out a statement saying that while he was “honoured” to be chosen, he “regretfully” could not accept.